andrasq/node-microrest/MANUAL.md

 microrest
 =========

-Extremely small, extremely fast embeddable REST web framework.
+Extremely small, extremely fast embeddable REST framework for when size and speed matter.

 Components:
 - [rest](#restjs) - the rest framework